-Continuous runoff modeling with daily temporal resolution was carried out for the Suntar river basin for the period 1957-1964, using input meteorological data from four meteorological stations (Suntar-Khayata, Nizhnyaya Baza, Vostochnaya and Agayakan); and for the period 1966-2012 using the data from two stations (Vostochnaya and Agayakan).
-Water balance components distribution for these periods are presented in Table 5, and the comparison of observed and calculated streamflow hydrographs - in Fig. 5, Fig. 6.
+Continuous runoff modeling with daily temporal resolution was carried out for the Suntar River Basin for the period 1957-1964, using input meteorological data from four meteorological stations (Suntar-Khayata, Nizhnyaya Baza, Vostochnaya and Agayakan); and for the period 1966-2012 using the data from two stations (Vostochnaya and Agayakan).
+The distribution of water balance components for these periods are presented in Table 5, and the comparison of observed and calculated streamflow hydrographs are in Fig. 5 and Fig. 6.

 Calculated mean annual precipitation for the Suntar river basin is 344 mm for the 1957-1964 period.
 Estimated streamflow is 199 mm, which is 10% higher than the observed value (180 mm).
-Estimated ET from the whole basin equaled 143 mm.
+Estimated ET averaged across the whole basin equaled 143 mm.